acmutsa/RowdyHacks2022/README.md

 Building an Angular based web application this year from scratch!
 Currently developing the project with this year's RowdyHacks 2022 Tech Team.
 If you have any input create an issue!
 For any other inquirers please reach out to us at **team@rowdyhacks.org**

-## The Current Plan

-* Working on "coming soon" landing page with guidance from the RH 2022 Design Team
-* A separate instance for the main webpage, hoping to release sometime after winter break
-* Continue development!

 ---

 # Project: RowdyHacks2022